-Divers Medical Questionnaire To the Participant:
+Divers Medical Questionnaire

+To the Participant:

 The purpose of this Medical Questionnaire is to find out if you should be examined by your doctor before participating in recreational diver training.
 A positive response to a question does not necessarily disqualify you from diving.
-A positive response means that there is a preexisting condition that may affect your safety while diving and you must seek the advice of your physician prior to engaging in diva activitias
+A positive response means that there is a preexisting condition that may affect your safety while diving and you must seek the advice of your physician prior to engaging in dive activities.

-Could you be pregnant, or are you attempting to become pregnant?
-Are you presently taking prescription medications? (with the exception of birth control or anti-malarial) Are you over 45 years of age and can answer YES to one or more of the following? • currently smoke a pipe, cigars or cigarettes • have a high cholesterol level • have a family history of heart attack or stroke • are currently receiving medical care • high blood pressure diabetes mellitus, even if controlled by diet alone Have you ever had or do you currently have Asthma, or wheezing with breathing, or wheezing with exercise?
-Frequent or severe attacks of hayfever or allergy?
-Frequent colds, sinusitis or bronchitis?
+\\\\\ Could you be pregnant, or are you attempting to become pregnant?

+- Are you presently taking prescription medications? (with the exception of birth control or anti-malarial) - Are you over 45 years of age and can answer YES to one or more of the following? - · currently smoke a pipe, cigars or cigarettes - have a high cholesterol level - · have a family history of heart attack or stroke - · are currently receiving medical care - high blood pressure - · diabetes mellitus, even if controlled by diet alone

+Have you ever had or do you currently have...